19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Darkness.md

 | Range    | 60 feet                                                                            |
 | Domains  | [Death](../../../Spell%20Domains/Death.md), [Air](../../../Spell%20Domains/Air.md) |

 You conjure a magical darkness.
-Create a 15 feet [Aura](../../Areas%20of%20Effect/Aura.md) on a point you can see within range.
+Create a 15 feet [Aura](../../Areas%20of%20Effect/Aura.md) on a point you can see within range for the duration.

 Affected creatures are [Blinded](../../../../Conditions/Blinded.md).